MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-portal-workspaces.md

 Go to the **Admin portal** to access this feature.
 For information about how to get to and use the Admin portal, see [About the Admin portal](service-admin-portal.md).

 As A Power BI administrator, you can govern the workspaces that exist in your organization on the **Workspaces** tab.
 On this tab, you see a list of all the workspaces in your tenant.
-Above the list, an ribbon provides to help you govern the workspaces.
+Above the list, a ribbon provides options to help you govern the workspaces.
 These options also appear in the **More options (...)** menu of the selected workspace.
-These options are described in [workspace options section](#workspace-options).
+The list of options varies depending on workspace type and status.
+All the options are described under [workspace options](#workspace-options).

 :::image type="content" source="media/service-admin-portal-workspaces/power-bi-workspaces-admin-portal.png" alt-text="Screenshot that shows a Power B I workspaces list in the admin portal.":::